 The Rural Water Supply and Sanitation Initiative (RWSSI) is an Africa-wide initiative hosted by the African Development Bank (AfDB).
-The initiative is funded through contributions from the Bank, bilateral and multilateral agencies, African governments and communities and the RWSSI Trust Fund (TF).
-RWSSI supports rural water and sanitation projects and programs with funding for investment operations, strengthening of sector processes and systems, as well as through advocacy and knowledge building.
-RWSSI is one of the AfDB’s flagship initiatives, whose overall objective is to accelerate access to drinking water supply and sanitation in rural Africa in order to attain the Millennium Development Goals (MDG) and the African Water Vision targets of 2025.
+RWSSI is a focused regional response to Africa’s rural water supply and sanitation crisis, considering the fact that eight out of 10 people without access to safe water and sanitation live in rural areas.
+The Initiative is funded through contributions from the AfDB, bilateral and multilateral agencies, African governments and communities and the RWSSI Trust Fund.
+RWSSI supports rural water and sanitation projects and programs with funding for investment operations, strengthening sector processes and systems, as well as through advocacy and knowledge building.
+RWSSI is one of the AfDB’s flagship initiatives, whose overall objective is to accelerate access to drinking water supply and sanitation in rural Africa in order to attain the Sustainable Development Goals (SDGs) and the African Water Vision targets.

 RWSSI Strategy within the AfDB

-The AfDB 2013 – 2022 strategy guides the Bank’s water and sanitation sector operations.
-To support the implementation of the Bank’s Strategy, RWSSI will design a 2016-2020 Strategic Plan which adequately addresses the prevailing challenges and current realities.
+The AfDB’s Ten Year Strategy ( 2013 – 2022) and the strategic priorities of the Bank – energy, food, industrialization, integration and improved quality of life called the “High 5s” - guide the Bank’s operations in the water and sanitation sector.
+To support the implementation of the Bank’s Strategy, RWSSI will design a Strategic Plan for 2017-2020, which adequately addresses the prevailing challenges and current realities.
 Special focus will be placed on conflict-sensitivity and states in transition, where there is a dire need for basic rural water supply and sanitation.
-The 2016–2020 RWSSI Strategic Plan will take into account the ambitious targets the Sustainable Development Goals (SDG) will define for the rural water and sanitation sector.
+The 2017–2020 RWSSI Strategic Plan will take into account the ambitious targets of the Sustainable Development Goals (SDGs) defined for the rural water and sanitation sector.

 The RWSSI Trust Fund and Resource Mobilization